-This article describes the changes that were made to the CryptoAPI certificate chain validation logic in Microsoft Windows XP Service Pack 2 (SP2).
+Summary of changes to the CryptoAPI certificate chain validation logic in Windows XP Service Pack 2

 Note HTTPS URLs may generate recursion revocation loops.

 - File Transfer Protocol (FTP) URLs are no longer supported.

 - The CryptoAPI certificate no longer uses the Microsoft Internet Explorer cache (Wininet.dll).
 Instead, it maintains a separate disk cache at the following location: C:\Documents and Settings\user name\Application Data\Microsoft\CryptnetUrlCache

 - Authentication to proxy servers that do not use Windows Integrated Authentication in certain programs may be unsuccessful.
 This issue occurs because the Winhttp.dll process is designed for use by non-interactive services and does not prompt the user for network credentials.

 - Default network timeout values have been changed.
 These changes were first made to address the problem of CAPI cryptography blocking for extended periods during Certificate Revocation List (CRL) retrievals when the target URL is inaccessible.
 The new default timeout values are 15 seconds per retrieval and 20 seconds per chain validation.